tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 - Reduce the maintenance burden for the Tendermint Core team by removing a large swath of legacy code that has proven to be difficult to modify safely.

+- Remove the responsibility for maintaining and developing the entire peer management system (p2p) and stack.

 - Provide users with a more stable peer and networking system, Tendermint can improve operator experience and network stability.